gajjara/gajjara.github.io/robotics.md

 <img src = "images/robotics_first_ex_6.png?raw=true"/>

+Caption: Examples of the work I did as the co-team lead.

-For FIRST 2018, the competition was FIRST PowerUp, which involved tipping a scale or the a switch in their favor to earn points, exchanging power cubes (milk crate sized cubes) into various ports, and climbing a scale tower.
+For FIRST 2018, the competition was FIRST PowerUp, which involved tipping a scale or the switch in their favor to earn points, exchanging power cubes (milk crate sized cubes) into various ports, and climbing a scale tower.
 After weighing the scoring for tipping the scale/switch, exchanging power cubes, and climbing, we decided to design our robot for the exchanging of power cubes.

 This involved two main mechanisms to be created: a shooting and gathering mechanism.